 So, overall, what did I make of 1Password?

-Well, the first thing to spring to mind is the fact that this software has a definite market: those who want an easy to use and effective password manager that requires the minimal amount of effort to set up and maintain.
+Well, the first thing to spring to mind is the fact that this software has a definite market: those who want an easy-to-use and effective password manager that requires a minimal amount of effort to set up and maintain.

 And for those people, it does just what it says on the tin, though it comes at a financial cost.
 No fully free version is available, which may motivate you to see another provider, in case you really only want the most basic features.

 If you don’t mind paying for a subscription, it could be a good choice for you.
 For the price and the number of features included, 1Password poses great value and is a reliable password manager.

 If the downsides to 1Password that we’ve highlighted make you want to seek out an alternative provider, there are many reputable ones to choose from, including:

 Other tools for security